ElianFabian/Windows-ContextMenuManager/README.md

 There's also the **Update-ContextMenuItem.ps1** that executes first remove and then import.

 # How context menus work
-This is an example of how to create items and groups with json or xml:
+This is an example of how to create items and groups with json and xml:

 **JSON**
 ``` js